JerichoJones/PowerShell-Deployment-Extension-Kit-Mods/README.md

 My modifications to the PowerShell Deployment Extension Kit created by the Friends of MDT.
+Changes are listed in the header of each script

 View Raw to see the output without word wrapping.